Welcome to the Louisiana Pecan Growers Association

 4. Preparing equipment for the Spring & Summer Season

-In young orchards it is important to prune your trees for proper growth.
-You want a central limb to provide strong structure to your tree.
-Also cut very low limbs that may be damaged when mobbing or spraying herbicides.
+In young orchards, it is important to prune your trees for proper growth.
+You want a central limb to provide a strong structure to your tree.
+Also, cut very low limbs that may be damaged when mobbing or spraying herbicides.
 It is very important that young trees are managed during their early growing stages.

 The time to plant trees is from late October-March.
 It is best to plant the tree when it is dormant.
 If you are planting a bucket tree, make sure that the tree is well watered prior to taking it out of the bucket for planting.
 Dig your hole, fill with water and place the tree into the hole no lower than the top of the dirt on the tree.
 Planting too deep will kill the tree.
 Place the remaining dirt around the tree and pack it well to remove any air remaining in the hole.